mohafizul/mohafizul.github.io/_posts/2018-06-21-calc-steam-property.md

 categories: Rule of Thumb
 ---
 Steam properties usually obtain by using The International Association for The Properties of Water & Steam, IAPWS-IF97 formula.
-This formula usually use through an app, software, printed table or excel adds on.
+This formula usually used through an app, software, printed table or excel adds on.
 These tools usually are not available during meeting and discussion or at site, so to get a fast estimation with acceptable accuracy, a simple double square root formula below can be used:

 ```phyton